palettemc/combat-expansion/README.md

 ### 📖 Reworked Enchantments

 Certain vanilla enchantments have been modified to become stronger.
 The list below includes which enchantments have been changed and how they have been changed.
-- Sharpness: Now deals an extra 10% of damage per level rather than +0.5
+- **Sharpness:** Now deals an extra 10% of damage per level rather than +0.5
-- Impaling: Deals extra damage to all mobs, not just aquatic mobs
+- **Impaling:** Deals extra damage to all mobs, not just aquatic mobs
-- Thorns: Returns more damage the lower the user is
+- **Thorns:** Returns more damage the lower the user is
-- Piercing & Multishot: Both enchantments are now compatible
+- **Piercing & Multishot:** Both enchantments are now compatible
-- Channeling: No longer needs a thunderstorm to strike lightning
+- **Channeling:** No longer needs a thunderstorm to strike lightning

 ## 🛠️ Installation and Usage

-*The data pack and the resource pack can both be downloaded on the [Modrinth page](https://modrinth.com/datapack/cmbt-exp).*

 When installing any version, make sure you download both the data pack (marked with "[DP]") **and** the resource pack (marked with "[RP]").

-In order for the data pack to work properly, the resource pack must also be installed; otherwise, all of the custom textures will break.
+For the data pack to work properly, the resource pack must also be installed; otherwise, all of the custom textures will break.

 To apply the data pack to your new world, click on More, then click Datapacks, then you can drag-and-drop the data pack file into your Minecraft window.